-U.S. gasoline demand declined 1.3 percent last week from the prior seven days and slipped below year-earlier levels for the 33rd consecutive week, MasterCard Inc. (MA) said.
+U.S. gasoline demand declined 1.3 percent last week from the prior seven days and slipped below year-earlier levels for the 33rd consecutive week, MasterCard Inc. (MA:US) said.

 Drivers bought 8.69 million barrels a day of gasoline in the seven days ended April 13, down from 8.8 million the prior week, according to MasterCard’s SpendingPulse report.

 Demand fell 6.8 percent below a year earlier.
 Year-to-date, consumption is 5.4 percent lower than the same period in 2011.

 “The negative pressures on gasoline continue to be high prices at the pump as well as increases in fuel efficiency,” John Gamel, a gasoline analyst and director of economic analysis for SpendingPulse, said in the report.